julijanna/machine-learning/projects/capstone/MD Files/capstone_report.md

 As this is general implementation, it could be improved for any specific purpose.
 Some example improvements are:
 1. Using training and prediction time as one of choosing criteria for final algorithm, as it might be used for api where marketeers can enter data of new potential client and get real time answer if it is worth to contact him/her.
 2. Under-sampling could be suplemented with generating synthetic positive data, which would lead to usage of whole dataset and probably better predictions.
-3. Project could serve generally as advisory about which clients should be contacted, therefore an algorithm with feature importances could be used (as decision trees).
+3. Project could serve generally as advisory about which clients should be contacted, therefore PCA (principal component analysis) or an algorithm with feature importances could be used (as decision trees).
 4. Finally, supplementary to first point, it can be used in some kind of application wrapped around it so that it is real-life ready to use solution.

 ___________________